bids-standard/bids-specification/src/04-modality-specific-files/10-microscopy.md

 regions (2D images or 3D volumes files) of the same physical sample are imaged with different fields of view, regardless if they overlap or not.

-In some cases, the chunks can be "ordered" and correspond to the displacement of the microscope stage, for example.
+In some cases, the chunks can be "ordered" and, for example, correspond to the displacement of the microscope stage.
 In other cases, the chunks can be different images of the same sample with no explicit spatial relation between them.